wkrzywiec/wkrzywiec.github.io/content/posts/054_vector-db/index.md

 }
 ```

-In the first lines of the `fun proposeMeal(userPrompt: String)` method we're invoking the already existing recipe search code.
+In the first lines of the `fun proposeMeal(userPrompt: String)` method, we're invoking the already existing recipe search code.
 The result of it is then transformed into JSON and added to the end of the system prompt.
-For now on let's do not focus that much on the prompt itself, the whole topic of how to write good prompt will be covered in another article.
+For now, let's not focus too much on the prompt itself; the whole topic of how to write a good prompt will be covered in another article.

-In this post I want to focus on two key points - how the recipies are added to the system prompt and how to enforce AI to respond in a certain format.
-In the system prompt I'm adding those retrieved recipes as JSONs but in your system you can try to use different formats like XML or something less structured.
-Because they are added to the prompt it is always important to keep in mind the content of a each recipe should be relatively small in order to be below the limit of how many tokens can be added in the request to AI model.
+In this post, I want to focus on two key points - how the recipes are added to the system prompt and how to enforce the AI to respond in a certain format.
+In the system prompt, I'm adding those retrieved recipes as JSONs, but in your system, you can try to use different formats like XML or something less structured.
+Because they are added to the prompt, it is always important to keep in mind that the content of each recipe should be relatively small in order to be below the limit of how many tokens can be added in the request to the AI model.

-The second important thing in this prompt is how the output result should be returned because further processing of AI response depends on that.
-This is crucial part because if we want to build a complex system with an AI in the middle of it we need to enforce returning the structured responses from ito make it easier to process it by other elements of our system (backend or UI code).
+The second important thing in this prompt is how the output result should be returned because further processing of the AI response depends on that.
+This is a crucial part because if we want to build a complex system with an AI in the middle of it, we need to enforce returning structured responses from it to make it easier to process by other elements of our system (backend or UI code).

-To make it work we also need to specify which AI model we want to use.
-It needs to be added to configuration in the `application.yaml` file.
-I've decided to use the OpenAI's `gpt-5-mini` model:
+To make it work, we also need to specify which AI model we want to use.
+It needs to be added to the configuration in the `application.yaml` file.
+I've decided to use OpenAI's `gpt-5-mini` model:

 ```yaml
 spring: